The Pendle AMM observes the formula

 B: inTokenReserve.balance W: inToken Reserve.weight

-Without considering the swapFee, liquidity withdrawal formula is the inverse of that provision (without swapFee considerations).
+Without considering the swapFee, the liquidity withdrawal formula is the inverse of that provision (without swapFee considerations).

 With swapFee, adapting from Balancer, the formula for outAmountToken given inAmountLp is: